mchirlin/JMeterForAppian/readme.md

 ## Installation ##
 #### Installation ###

-1. Download the newest version of [JMeter 3.0](http://apache.mirror.serversaustralia.com.au//jmeter/binaries/apache-jmeter-3.0.zip).
+1. Download the newest version of [JMeter](http://apache.mirror.serversaustralia.com.au//jmeter/binaries/apache-jmeter-3.0.zip).
 1. Unzip the release package and put the contents into JMETER_HOME which contains the following:
  1. `ApacheJMeter_http.jar` replaces the OOTB version with a few changes
  1. `jmeter-for-appian-X.X.jar` contains Appian specific functionality